v-cakoll/docs.it-it/docs/visual-basic/language-reference/error-messages/argument-not-optional.md

 ---
-title: Argomento non facoltativo (Visual Basic) ms.date: 07/20/2015
+title: Argomento non facoltativo ms.date: 07/20/2015
 f1_keywords:
 - vbrID449
 ms.assetid: 76e7bcf3-24ed-4cd5-945b-b98f1c76944b
-ms.openlocfilehash: bd5c5c498fb489f01e8a867e3400a06ef7905173
+ms.openlocfilehash: 043d126b07838f1a98788021048e5f22e3bc42ed
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61751579"
+ms.locfileid: "74353906"
 ---
 # <a name="argument-not-optional-visual-basic"></a>Argomento non facoltativo (Visual Basic)

-Il numero e tipi di argomenti devono corrispondere a quelle previste. È un numero errato di argomenti o un argomento omesso non è facoltativo.
-Un argomento può essere omesso da una chiamata a una procedura definita dall'utente solo se è stato dichiarato `Optional` nella definizione della procedura.
+The number and types of arguments must match those expected.
+Either there is an incorrect number of arguments, or an omitted argument is not optional.
+An argument can only be omitted from a call to a user-defined procedure if it was declared `Optional` in the procedure definition.

 ## <a name="to-correct-this-error"></a>Per correggere l'errore

-1. Specificare tutti gli argomenti necessari.
+1. Supply all necessary arguments.

-2. Assicurarsi che gli argomenti omessi sono facoltativi.
-Se non lo sono, fornire l'argomento nella chiamata o dichiarare il parametro `Optional` nella definizione.
+2. Make sure omitted arguments are optional.
+If they are not, either supply the argument in the call, or declare the parameter `Optional` in the definition.

 ## <a name="see-also"></a>Vedere anche